ttappr/powershell-interactor/README.md

 ## Communication From Webpage to Native Process

-It took me some reading of documetns, hunting the 'net for answers, and experimentation a workable solution to support communication between all components including the extension *content scripts*, extension *service worker*, webpage scripts, and the Native Messaging host.
+It took me some reading of documetns, hunting the 'net for answers, and experimentation to find a workable solution to support communication between all components including the extension *content scripts*, extension *service worker*, webpage scripts, and the Native Messaging host.